Advancing Practice in Dementia Care Level 7 Online Module

 This module is available as a Health CPD credit only module or can be taken as part of the Advanced Professional Practice programme.
 For further information on the Advanced Professional Practice programme please visit https://www.uea.ac.uk/health-sciences/postgraduate-taught-degrees

-You will develop your skills and knowledge of health and social care practitioners working with people living with dementia across a wide range of community and inpatient settings.
-You will focus on improving your knowledge about and advancing practice in dementia, person-centred care and care interactions.
+You will develop skills and knowledge for working with people living with dementia across a wide range of community and inpatient settings.
+You will focus on improving your knowledge about, and advancing practice in, dementia, person-centred care and care interactions.

 Is this course for me?

 These modules are aimed at health and social care practitioners working in any setting who want to advance their knowledge and skills in the area of dementia care in order to improve practice and maximise wellbeing of people living with dementia.
 The modules are suitable for any qualified health or social care practitioner or people with a moderate level of experience of working with people living with dementia.